Now live for ALDO Shoes UK

 You do not assign a template product by product.
 You assign it to collections, and Vunda matches products through their collection membership.
 When you pick collections in the template, the helper line under the picker says it directly: Products in these collections will use this template.

-Products that are not in any template's collections fall back to your default template, so every product always has a page to show.
+Products that are not in any template's collections map to your default template, so every product is covered by exactly one template in the dashboard.

 What you will need